BradleyTim/jerseystore/README.md

 ## About the App

-This is an online front-end app in ReactJs
+This is an online front-end app in ReactJs.
+Find the live app here [https://jerseystore.now.sh](https://jerseystore.now.sh)

 ## Available Scripts